 Option 8: When discussing the feasibility of Option 1, RAN4 to consider its scalability limitation and potential mismatch between testing and actual environment.

+Option 8: When discussing the feasibility of Option 1, RAN4 to consider its scalability limitation and potential mismatch between testing and actual environment.
 (R4-2413391)